divyanshupundir/mavlink-kotlin/README.md

 ```

 You can either use the standard `definitions` artifact available for standard messages, or you can use the `generator`
 to generate your own.
 The details on how to do that is available in the `generator` module.
-We will be using the
-standard definitions for this tutorial.

 ```kotlin
 implementation("com.divpundir.mavlink:definitions:$version")